sydneytaylr/workshop1/jahanresponse.md

 ## Jahan Response

 In Jahan's podcast, "What is human development," he discusses the importance of data science and its impact on the human race.
+He begins his podcast with the discussion of human development itself.
+He explains it as the intersectionality of economic, social and political processes that enlarge human choices in every aspect of life.
+In order for the human race to reach its full potential, capabilties must be enhanced and opportunities must be more accessible for all.
+This approach to human development taks data science even further, as not just a quantitative analysis but qualitative as well.
+As concrete ways to better the world, he mentions three aspects.
+The first discusses income itself.
+This is a critical ingredient of